ldenijs1234/Digitaltwin/Code/README.md

 ## Optimize setpoint line
 In the optimization map contains files, that aim to reduce the cost while staying whitin the bounds by optimizing the heater setpoint line.

+'InitialGuess' makes educated guesses of the optimal setpoint line

+'GradientDescend' optimizes the best InitialGuess.
-to run one of these files, make sure to to add all the files from all the folders to the matlab path.
+To run this, first run the 'IntialGuess' script and make sure to to add all the files from all the folders to the matlab path.
 By running a file from the 'controls' folder and the 'Weather files + support functions' folder.

-Then the file can be run.
+'OptimizationTester' tests the 'GradientDescend' file on multiple dates.
+To run this first set the variable 'MultipleDates' in 'SetInputs' line 2 to be true.
+Then make sure to to add all the files from all the folders to the matlab path.
+By running a file from the 'controls' folder and the 'Weather files + support functions' folder.